 Walk down the Royal Mile

 The Royal Mile refers to the road linking Edinburgh Castle and the Palace of Holyroodhouse.
-We walked down the Royal mile in Edinburg, got lost in some alley ways or closes as they are called in Scotland.
+We walked down the Royal mile in Edinburgh and got lost in some alleyways or closes as they are called in Scotland.
 Getting lost is the best way to get yourself oriented in a new place.
-We shopped for some tartan goods and rank some (Highland, lowland and speyside) whisky!
+We shopped for some tartan goods and rank some (Highland, lowland and Speyside) whisky!

 Palace of Holyroodhouse

 Arthur’s Seat is the highest point in the 640-acre Holyrood Park.
 The spectacular sightseeing views from the top encompass the whole city all the way to the mouth of the Forth.
 (The easiest way up is from the park’s Dunsapie Loch.)
-Also an easy climb are the dramatic Salisbury Crags, a series of 151 ft cliffs adjacent to Arthur’s Seat.
+Also, an easy climb is the dramatic Salisbury Crags, a series of 151 ft cliffs adjacent to Arthur’s Seat.

 The National Galleries of Scotland